sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Caltrops:** Vehicles and creatures that enter this area or begin their turn in it make a DC 15 Dexterity save, taking 1d6 piercing damage for every 10 feet of distance they move.
 The driver of a vehicle with tires makes a DC 15 Dexterity saving throw and safely stops the vehicle on a success.
 On a failure

-the vehicle either takes the Brake action and stops or rolls over and crashes at the Narratorís discretion.
+the vehicle either takes the Brake action and stops or rolls over and crashes at the Narrator√≠s discretion.

 **Grit:** Vehicles and creatures in the affected area ignore difficult terrain caused by ice and/or snow.